 To manage the liquidity risk arising from financial liabilities, the Bank holds a portfolio of liquid assets, comprising cash and cash equivalents and investment grade investment securities for which there is an active and liquid market.
-These assets can be readily sold to meet liquidity requirements.
+These assets can be readily sold to meet liquidity requirements which are also indicated by LCR.
 Hence, the Bank believes that it is not necessary to disclose a maturity analysis in respect of these assets to enable users to evaluate the nature and extent of liquidity risk.